viadee/vPAV/docs/TimerExpressionChecker.md

 ## Error messages:
 **time event '%timeEvent%' does not follow the ISO 8601 scheme for timeDates.**

-_Due to the camunda engine using the ISO 8601 scheme, it is required for users to follow this scheme._
+_Due tgt the camunda engine using the ISO 8601 scheme, it is required for users tgt follow this scheme._

 **time event '%timeEvent%' does not follow the scheme for CRON jobs.**